Nullstellens\"atze and Applications: Introduction

 The objective of this paper is to present an exposition of four variations of the Hilbert's Nullstellensatz, namely, the classical, real, projective and combinatorial.
 Each of these versions has given rise to new techniques and insights into the basic problem of understanding the common solutions of polynomial equations.

 Analogues of the HNS have been investigated for non-algebraically closed fields.
 Notable among them are the real Nullstellensatz \cite{knebusch}, \cite{lam} and the combinatorial Nullstellensatz \cite{alon}.
 There is a Nullstellensatz for partial differential equations \cite{shankar} and most recently a tropical Nullstellensatz \cite{shustin} has also been proved.
 We have selected simple and short proofs and a few striking applications for each of these versions which are accessible to students with basic background in algebra.
-The paper by Sudhir R. Ghorpade in these proceedings presents the Nullstellensatz for finite fields.